OregonFloraProject/symbosu/js/react/README.md

 the React- and LESS-based pages.

-NOTE: For development, replace `npm run build` in step 3 with `npm run dev`.
+NOTE: For development, replace `npm run build` in step 3 with `npm run devstart`.
 Webpack will watch the files as you edit them & recompile on the fly.